 Section 3.
-An employee shall be permitted to have a representative of the Association present at each step of the grievance procedure up to and including Step 4.
+An employee shall be permitted to have a representative of the Association present at each step of the grievance procedure.

 The Association shall furnish the Employer with the names and work locations of grievance representatives and shall notify the Employer of any changes.